Cable Manufacturer

 • Is A DVI cable the same as a VGA?

-The main difference between VGA and DVI is in picture quality and the way the video signals travel.
-VGA connectors and cables carry analog signals while DVI can carry both analog and digital.
-DVI is newer and offers better, sharper display compared to VGA.
+The primary distinction between VGA and DVI lies in the quality of the image and the method by which the video signals are transmitted.
+VGA connectors and cables transmit analog signals, whereas DVI is capable of carrying both analog and digital signals.
+DVI, being a more recent technology, provides superior and crisper display quality when compared to VGA.

 • Can you connect DVI to HDMI?